Dense Irregular Connective Tissue Will Be Found In The

 Fibrosis and Scar Formation

 When dense irregular connective tissue is damaged, fibroblasts proliferate and deposit excess collagen, leading to fibrosis.
-Worth adding: in the skin, this manifests as hypertrophic scars or keloids; in the lung, as pulmonary fibrosis; and in the liver, as cirrhosis.
+In the skin, this manifests as hypertrophic scars or keloids; in the lung, as pulmonary fibrosis; and in the liver, as cirrhosis.
 Understanding the normal distribution of DICT helps clinicians identify abnormal thickening and predict functional impairment.

 Surgical Considerations